 U.S. GoldMining Inc. (the "Company") was incorporated under the laws of the State of Alaska as "BRI Alaska Corp." on June 30, 2015.
 On September 8, 2022, the Company redomiciled from Alaska to Nevada and changed its name to "U.S. GoldMining Inc.".
 The Company is a subsidiary of GoldMining Inc. ("GoldMining"), a mineral exploration and development company organized under the laws of Canada listed on the Toronto Stock Exchange and NYSE American.
 On April 24, 2023, the Company completed its initial public offering (the "IPO") and its common stock and common stock purchase warrants are listed on the Nasdaq Capital Market under the symbols "USGO" and "USGOW", respectively.
-After the IPO, GoldMining continued to own a controlling interest in the Company of 9,622,491 shares of common stock and common stock purchase up to 122,490 shares of common stock, representing approximately 79.3% of the outstanding shares of the Company.
-As of March 31, 2024, GoldMining owned 79.7% of the Company.
+After the IPO, GoldMining continued to own a controlling interest in the Company of 9,622,491 shares of common stock and common stock purchase up to 122,490 shares of the Company.
+As of June 30, 2024, GoldMining owned 79.7% of the Company.